Are you considering the Mendoza to Santiago bus? Worried about how long the journey is? How comfortable the bus ride will be?

 - Cama deluxe suites – 800 pesos +

 Our Andesmar bus had comfy large leather seats.
 There were shared tvs that played one English movie for the journey.
 In terms of food and drink provided, you were given a light snack upon embarking consisting of biscuits, a muffin and a hot beverage followed by lunch (ham and cheese sandwich) and a soft drink.
 No alcoholic beverages were offered.
-While the good was eatable, it wasn’t anything to particularly fave about.
+While the good was eatable, it wasn’t anything to particularly rave about.

 Before going on the journey we read online that the border crossing on the Mendoza to Santiago Bus can take hours.